Artesians/TCL/characters/electro/yae-miko.md

 | CHarged Attack DMG | 242.92% | 87 | 167.53% |

 * No ICD.
-* Can hit the same enemy up to 3 times.
+* Can hit the same enemy twice if the hitbox is large enough. e.g. Azhdaha.

 **Plunge**
 Plunges towards the ground from mid-air, damaging all opponents in her path with thunderous might.
 Deals AoE Electro DMG upon impact with the ground.